zaphosting/docs/docs/barotrauma_becomeadmin.md

 ---
 id: barotrauma_becomeadmin
-title: "Barotrauma Become an admin on your own server"
+title: Become an admin on your own server
 description: Information on how to become an admin on your Barotrauma server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Become Admin